bodinsamuel/altheia/docs/api.md

 ### array().`max(value: int)`

-> Force an array to contains at most a number of items equal to the value passed.
+> Force an array to contain at most a number of items equal to the value passed.

 ```javascript
 alt.array().max(10);